 Church Road, Liverpool, L13 2BA • 0151 228 4137 • Email Us

-The Federation of St Cuthbert’s and St Sebastian’s Catholic Primary Schools
+St Cuthbert’s Catholic Primary Schools

 Child Protection Statement of Commitment